dsfhdshdjtsb/enchantments/README.md

   - Light enemies within ( (level + 1) * 2) blocks of the target for (level + 1) seconds
   - Uncommon
   - Mutually exclusive with Fire Aspect.

+Lifesteal(I, II, III, IV, V) - Damage enemies in a circle around the target, and heal based on the number of enemies hit
+  - Circle has radius (2 + level)
+  - Damage all enemies in circle for 1 hp, heal for (number of enemies hit + level - 1) hp
+  - (15 - level) second cooldown(cooldown only decreases while holding the sword with lifesteal)
+  - Uncommon
+  - Mutually exclusive with sharpness, bane of arthopods, smite
 ### Bow